 Currency risk is the risk of loss arising from changes in foreign exchange rates or market implied foreign exchange volatility levels.
 As the Undertaking is a multi-currency business, foreign exchange exposures depend on the performance of liabilities in different currencies and the assets covering them.
 The key exposures to the Undertaking are the extent to which own funds are exposed to exchange rate movements against the Euro, and the potential loss of fee income on the UK Wealth Management business resulting from a fall in unit fund prices (due to movements in exchange rates).
+The currency risk exposure to Pound Sterling is expected to reduce following the 100% reinsurance of UK Wealth Management business with the retained exposure relating to the remaining UK business.
 Market risk exposures are mitigated as described above.